-- 8.19 Where the application is for a dispensation for notification of non-transferring Policyholders of the Transferor and/or the Transferee: - Our view is that when assessing the likely benefit/utility to the Policyholders concerned, it is insufficient for Applicants simply to assert that the IE has found no potential material adverse impact on these Policyholder groups.
-This is particularly true if the IE's conclusions are finely balanced as to whether Policyholders are adversely affected by the transfer. - We expect there to be some additional factors which may mean these Policyholder groups are less affected and so makes the cost of notification even more disproportionate.
+- 8.19 Where the application is for a dispensation for notification of non-transferring Policyholders of the Transferor and/or the Transferee: - Our view is that when assessing the likely benefit/utility to Policyholders, it is not enough for Applicants simply to assert that the IE has found no potential material adverse impact on these Policyholder groups.
+This is particularly true if the IE's conclusions on whether these Policyholders are adversely affected by the transfer are finely balanced. - We expect there to be some additional factors which may mean these Policyholder groups are less affected and so makes the cost of notification even more disproportionate.
 This may include where the IE concludes that there is likely to be no adverse effect at all for reasons given in the report.
-This may be either where the impact is very minor because of the relative insignificance of the business or where the IE has identified that the group of Policyholders will positively benefit from the transfer. - The relative size of the transaction compared to the size of either Applicant's business may also be part of our consideration of an application for a dispensation.
+This may be either where the impact is very minor because of the relative insignificance of the business or where the IE has identified that the group of Policyholders will positively benefit from the transfer. - We may also take into account the relative size of the transaction compared to the size of either Applicant's business.
 For example, a transfer which is 5% of the Transferor's/Transferee's business may not be material to the non-transferring Policyholders.
 However, this can depend on the type of liabilities.
-For example, if there are particular risks attached to the type of business being transferred or if the business was particularly profitable for the Transferor. - As well as this consideration of the size of the transfer by value, the number of policies transferring may also be relevant to the impact any dispensation may have, especially in retail business.
+For example, if there are particular risks attached to the type of business being transferred or if the business was particularly profitable for the Transferor. - As well as considering the size of the transfer by value, the number of policies transferring may also be relevant to the impact of any dispensation, especially in retail business.